THAT GUY: Overly Macho Guy

 Overly Macho Guy will unrealistically resist (as some techniques require a distraction of some sort) in order to prevent you from successfully doing a technique.
 Yes, he will pretend that a punch to the throat or an eye rake (which will at least give you a flinch response) didn't work at all, ever.

 Overly Macho Guy doesn't understand that training requires safety, and a little give and take, and not always going full power and speed, so that you can understand what you are being told.
+Most of us don't want to be physically injured when we train!

 Use the "THAT GUY" category to find all of the THAT GUY posts on TSC!